wasih790/Hotel_Sentiment_Analysis/README.md

 # Code and Implementation
-The code for this project can be found in the Sentiment Analysis folder.
+The code for this project can be found in the Sentiment Analysis folder,Natural Language Processing folder, and Topic Segmetation folder.
 It includes data preprocessing steps, exploratory data analysis, topic segmentation, model training, and evaluation.

-Dependencies
-The following dependencies are required to run the code:

-- Python 3.7 or above
-- Natural Language Toolkit (NLTK)
-- Scikit-learn
-- Pandas
-- Matplotlib
-- Seaborn
-- Plotly
+Additionally, DuckDB/SQL was utilized to transform the original dataset file as parquet file and then into a CSV file for easier data manipulation and analysis.
 Please ensure that these dependencies are installed before running the code.

 # Conclusion